As a project manager in a development company specialized in fintech (Hi CapSens), I saw lots and lots of back offices of web platforms.

 end

-The ressources displayed in an admin index often comes with a state.
-In our customers’ index, it’s a basic sales’ pipeline.
-Indeed, a customer is first in the “new” state before being contacted, then it might enter in the negociating phase and finally he becomes signed.
-He might change later to the terminated phase (when he cancels the contract).
+Resources displayed in an administrative index are often accompanied by a status.
+In our customer index, this is a core sales pipeline.
+Indeed, a customer is first in the “new” state before being contacted, then he can enter the negotiation phase and finally he becomes signed.
+He can then move on to the termination phase (when he cancels the contract).

-Of course, we could just add up a bit of color using the very simple status_tag
+Of course, we can add a bit of color using ActiveAdmin's very simple status_tag function.
+First, we're adding status_tag logic to the index view of our AA customers:

 # app/admin/customers.rb